Corporate Website Design: 10 Inspiring Examples & Best Practices (2026)

 Costs vary widely by scope.
 A template-based refresh may cost $5,000–$25,000, while a fully custom enterprise website with complex integrations and content migration can range from $50,000 to $500,000+.
 Using design systems and code-backed prototyping tools like UXPin Merge can reduce costs by compressing the design-to-development timeline.

 Essential pages include: Homepage, About/Mission page, Products or Services pages, Contact page, Careers page, News/Blog section, Leadership/Team page, and Legal pages (Privacy Policy, Terms of Service).
-Many corporate sites also benefit from Investor Relations, Sustainability/ESG, and Partner/Integration pages.
+Many corporate sites also benefit from Investor Relations, Sustainability/ESG, and Partner/Integration ecosystem pages.

 Use a design system with documented guidelines for typography, color, spacing, component usage, and tone of voice.
-Tools like UXPin Merge enforce consistency by letting design teams work with the same production code components used on the live site — eliminating visual drift between design files and implemented pages.
+Tools like UXPin Merge enforce consistency by letting design teams work with the same production code components used on the live site — eliminating visual drift between design files and deployed pages.

-Should a corporate website be mobile-first?
+Should a corporate website be designed mobile-first?

 How can I prototype a corporate website before development?